Abdullah-moiz/nextjs-ecommerce/README.md

- - Admin Dashboard is only accessible to you if you clone it you can't Signup for Admin Account I have added dummy Product and categories
+ - Admin Dashboard is only accessible to you if you clone it you can't Signup for Admin Account.
 #### multi User Login System
 - SignIn / SignUp ✔
 - Forget Password ✔